ruricolist/overlord/README.md

 Overlord is mostly independent of ASDF.
 It still, however, needs ASDF to resolve relative pathnames in Lisp code.
-Depending on ASDF in this respect is probably not unreasonable, since making it easy to locate a system’s file is what ASDF was designed for.
+Depending on ASDF in this respect is probably not unreasonable, since making it easy to locate a system’s files is what ASDF was designed for.

 (Note that, while Overlord is mostly independent of ASDF the program, it still depends on ASDF the project, because it builds on the UIOP